AdinaScheinfeld/CISC3140/lab4_files/API_doc.md

 ### Sample request to post a single owner to the database

-Post an owner with name John and car with car ID 1234 to the database.
+Post an owner with name John who owns a car with ID 1234 to the database.

 ![POST request for a single owner](./images/17-post-single-owner-request.png)